 A clogged air filter is a common cause of AC failure.
 It restricts airflow, forcing your system to overwork and eventually shut down.
 Pull out the filter and hold it up to the light.
 If you can’t see through it, it’s time for a replacement.
 This easy fix not only helps your AC run better but also helps maintain healthy indoor air quality.

-Clear Your Outdoor Unit
+Clear Debris From Your Outdoor Unit

 Your outdoor condenser unit needs clear space to function properly.
 Go outside and look for debris like leaves, grass, or branches blocking it.
 The unit needs to release heat, and obstructions can cause it to overheat and stop working.
 Clear away anything within a two-foot radius to ensure it has plenty of room to breathe.

-Look for a Clogged Drain Line
+Check for a Clogged Drain Line

 Your AC removes humidity from the air, which drains out through a condensate line.
 If this line gets clogged, water backs up and a safety switch can shut your system off.
 Check the drain pan near your indoor unit for standing water.
 A clog is a common issue in our humid climate and often requires professional air conditioning services to clear safely.

-Common Reasons Your AC Might Fail
+Common Reasons Your AC Stops Working

 When your AC stops working, it’s easy to assume the worst.
 But before you panic, it helps to understand what might be going on behind the scenes.
 While some issues are simple enough to troubleshoot, many common AC failures point to a deeper problem that needs a professional touch.
 From refrigerant issues to electrical glitches, let’s walk through some of the most frequent reasons your air conditioner might call it quits.
 Knowing the cause can help you decide your next steps and get your home cool again.

-Refrigerant Leaks
+Leaking Refrigerant

 Refrigerant is the lifeblood of your air conditioner; it’s the chemical compound that absorbs heat from your home and releases it outside.
 Your AC is a closed system, so you should never "run out" of refrigerant.
 If your levels are low, it means you have a leak.
 A hissing sound or a system that blows warm air are classic signs.
 This isn't a DIY fix.
 Handling refrigerant requires special certification, and a leak can cause serious damage to your compressor.
 If you suspect a leak, it’s time to call for professional air conditioning services to find and fix the source of the problem.

-Frozen Evaporator Coils
+Why Evaporator Coils Freeze

 Seeing a layer of ice on your indoor AC unit’s coils is a clear sign of trouble.
 This usually happens when something restricts airflow over the coils, causing condensation to freeze instead of evaporate.
 The most common culprit is a dirty air filter, which blocks air from passing through.
 If you spot ice, turn your AC system off completely to allow the coils to thaw.
 While it’s thawing, check and replace your air filter if it’s clogged.
 If the problem continues after you’ve replaced the filter and the unit has thawed, you may have a more serious issue, like low refrigerant, that needs a technician’s attention.

-Dirty Condenser Coils
+The Problem with Dirty Condenser Coils

 Your outdoor unit has condenser coils that are responsible for releasing all the heat pulled from your home.
 Over time, these coils can get covered in dirt, dust, grass clippings, and other debris.
 When they’re dirty, they can’t release heat effectively.
 This forces your system to work much harder to cool your home, leading to reduced efficiency, higher energy bills, and eventually, a system breakdown.
 You can gently rinse the outer unit with a garden hose, but for a thorough cleaning, it’s best to schedule a professional tune-up.
 Keeping your system clean is a key part of maintaining energy-saving systems.

-A Failing Fan Motor
+Signs of a Failing Fan Motor

 Your AC system has two key fans: the blower fan inside, which pushes cool air through your ducts, and the condenser fan outside, which blows air over the condenser coils.
 If either of these fan motors fails, the cooling cycle stops.
 You might notice that the outdoor unit is quiet when it should be running, or you may hear a loud buzzing noise if the motor is trying to start but can’t.
 Because this involves electrical components like the capacitor, it’s a dangerous repair for an amateur.
 A trained technician can safely diagnose the issue and replace the faulty motor or capacitor.